List of Extras characters: Barry off EastEnders

 Shaun Williamson plays himself as one of Darren's clients.
 He used to play Barry Evans on the British soap opera EastEnders, but left to pursue a multi-million pound contract elsewhere and failed.
-Darren Lamb doesn't use his real name, but instead calls him "Barry off EastEnders" or just "Barry" and occasionally "Barr".
+Lamb does not use his real name, but instead calls him "Barry off EastEnders" or just "Barry" and occasionally "Barr".
 This also extends to other characters as seen in episode 1.2, where fellow EastEnders actor Ross Kemp only seems to know Shaun Williamson after being told his EastEnders character name.
 He carries an air of accepted defeat, and helps Lamb around his office, appearing to be marginally the more competent of the two.
-They later team up with another ex-Eastender, Dean Gaffney, at the Carphone Warehouse.
+They later team up with another ex-EastEnder, Dean Gaffney, at the Carphone Warehouse.
 Andy and Dean are the only ones who ever call him "Shaun".

 Greg Lindley-Jones

-Portrayed by Shaun Pye, Greg Lindley-Jones is an arrogant and mean-spirited Royal Academy of Dramatic Art graduate and Andy's enemy.
+Portrayed by Shaun Pye, Greg Lindley-Jones is an arrogant and mean-spirited RADA graduate and Andy's enemy.
 Like Andy, he started out as an extra, struggling to get more significant roles.
 However, unlike Andy, he has managed to secure lines in various productions such as The Bill and consequently he possesses a rather high opinion of himself and is constantly bullying Andy.
 Andy rarely gets ahead in his encounters with Greg.
-In the second episode of Series One it is revealed he is subsidised by his wealthy parents.
+In the second episode of Series 1 it is revealed he is subsidised by his wealthy parents.
 While both Andy and Greg are suitably advantaged so that they can afford to work full-time in minor acting roles, Greg's through a privileged background and Andy's through a previous career at the bank.
 Greg is notably annoyed when Andy tries to celebrate his BBC series triumph with fellow extras in Season 1 Episode 6.

 Greg gradually gains more recognition as a successful stage, television and eventually film actor.
-In the Christmas special he boasts to Andy how the fictitious film Byron: A Life, in which he starred alongside Clive Owen) is number one in the UK film charts and number two in America.
+In the Christmas special he boasts to Andy how the fictitious film Byron: A Life, in which he starred alongside Clive Owen, is number one in the UK film charts and number two in America.
 Andy becomes envious of the fact Greg is now a well-respected Hollywood actor whilst he is only recognised for featuring in a lowbrow sitcom.